 Book: Woodwind Basics (PDF)

-Woodwind Basics: Core concepts for playing and teaching flute, oboe, clarinet, bassoon, and saxophone is a fresh, no-nonsense approach to woodwind technique.
+Woodwind Basics: Core concepts for playing and teaching flute, oboe, clarinet, bassoon, and saxophone is a fresh, no-nonsense approach to woodwind technique, perfect for woodwind methods courses.
 It outlines the principles common to playing all of the woodwind instruments, and explains their application to each one.